-Mexico has the world’s second largest barrier reef, the Mesoamerican Reef.
-It spans over 600 miles of ocean, starting at the northern tip of the Yucatan Peninsula and extends all the way down to Honduras.
+Mexico has the world’s second largest barrier reef, the Meso-american Reef.
+It spans over 600 miles of ocean, starting at the northern tip of the Yucatan Peninsula and extending down to Honduras.
 I visited a variety of snorkeling spots around the island of Cozumel.
 Some of them I accessed with a tour and others I did on my own.
 I brought my own snorkel, but if you don’t own one or just don’t want to travel with one, they are widely available for rent.
-I found having my own was more convenient and cost effective though.
-You will also want to bring or purchase biodegradable sunscreen in order to prevent pollution and protect the ecosystems you will be viewing.
+I found having my own was more convenient and cost effective.
+You will also want to bring or purchase biodegradable sunscreen in order to prevent pollution of and protect the ecosystems you will be viewing.

 My favorite snorkeling location on Cozumel was Money Bar.
-Money Bar Beach Club is a bar and restaurant right on the beach, located on Cozumel’s west side.
-They have tables with umbrellas and lounge chairs for rent.
-They charged $10 for two chairs and a locker when I went.
+Money Bar Beach Club is a bar and restaurant located directly on the beach, on Cozumel’s west side.
+They have umbrella covered tables and lounge chairs for rent and charged $10 for two chairs and a locker.
 Showers, restrooms and a place to rent snorkel gear are also available.
-This spot is great because it requires very minimal effort.
+This spot is great because it requires minimal effort.
 You can walk right into the crystal clear waters from the shore and instantly be surrounded by hundreds of tropical fish.
-The waters are shallow and although you can swim out farther to see some of the corals, the majority of the fish stay right next to the shore where they are being fed by people.
-I saw a few different kinds of Angelfish, which were gorgeous, as well as some jellyfish and sea urchin, so do be aware of your surroundings, especially during warmer months.
+The waters are shallow and although you can swim out farther to see some of the corals, the majority of the fish stay right next to the shore where they are being fed.
+I saw a few different kinds of beautiful Angelfish, as well as some jellyfish and sea urchin, so do be aware of your surroundings, especially during warmer months.

-If you are interested in doing some exploring and would like to visit somewhere on the quieter side with few tourists around, then there is a great stretch of water across from the naval barracks.
+If you are interested in doing some exploring and would like to visit somewhere off the beaten path, then there is a great stretch of water across from the naval barracks.
+This area is quiet and less touristy.
 Definitely bring your own snorkel if you plan on spending some time here or stop at a dive shop for a rental on the way.
 I would recommend this area to a more advanced snorkeler and I wouldn’t advise going alone since it is a rather somewhat hidden, secluded area.
-The water is also a bit deeper than other offshore snorkeling areas and there are boats coming and going from the area, making the water choppy.
+The water is also a bit deeper than some of other offshore snorkeling areas and the boats coming and going from the area, make the water choppy.
 There were lots of little fish here and I enjoyed just taking a minute to sit back, relax and enjoy the views.
 It was incredibly peaceful.

 Many of the top snorkeling destinations around Cozumel are only accessible by boat so I chose to book a tour to reach the rest of my destinations.
-I booked through Cozumel Cruise Excursions for $50, which included visits to the Palancar and Colombia reefs and the El Cielo sandbar.
+I booked through Cozumel Cruise Excursions for $50.
+It included visits to the Palancar and Colombia reefs and the El Cielo sandbar.
 The tour lasted about four hours and snorkel masks, fins, drinks (including beer) and snacks were provided.